There are a lot of misconceptions about Botox. We’re setting the story straight and dispelling the biggest Botox myths out there.

-Oh, its totally possible to develop resistance to Botox.
+Oh, its totally possible to develop resistance to Botox, according to the specialist of Body Sculpting.
 Your body can form antibodies to it after repeat injections.
 This is a total bummer if it happens to you, but I have found that switching from Botox o Dysport, or Dysport to Botox, usually does the trick.
 The two products are different enough to counter act a tolerance.

 7. Botox is the same exact thing as botulinum found in food.

 While it’s sometimes thought that Botox is the same as the bacteria that causes botulism, Botox is the isolated toxin, not the entire bacteria.
 It’s botulinum all fancied up in a lab.

 8. If you have a facelift, blepharoplasty or browlift, you’ll never need to get Botox.